owl4ce/dotfiles/README.md

 <tr>
 <td>
 <br>
 <p align="center"><b>Widget?</b> We don't do that here.
 My main philosophy in building this is as a minimal replacement for Desktop Environment without any desktop decoration e.g icons and widgets, but it can be adapted to taste of user with an overall theme based on one color palette and can be easily switched between Mechanical-Eyecandy.
 I admit, the downside is that it relies heavily on the GNU/Linux operating system since bashism is not POSIX-compliant to other shell.
 Most of the size of this repository is large due to wallpapers, icons, and git caches.</p><p align="center">Please don't underrate, I've configured them all since April 2020 and have been stuDYING them since <a href="https://github.com/owl4ce/dotfiles/wiki/My-Linux-Ricing-Journey">October 2019</a>.
 Awesome open-source.
 If you support it, <b>star</b> it or make a <a href="https://github.com/owl4ce/dotfiles/pulls">PR</a>.
 Or if there is a problem with configuration (please check previous issues if any) you can make an <a href="https://github.com/owl4ce/dotfiles/issues">issue</a> here.
-Also if you want a <a href="https://github.com/owl4ce/dotfiles/discussions">discussion</a>.</p><p align="center"><b>Thank you!</b></p><p align="center"> Feel free to modify.. under <a href="./LICENSE">GPL-3.0</a> (except for GTK+ themes, fonts, and wallpapers)</p><p align="center"><b>Why openbox?</b> Really a perfect next-gen window manager, easily configurable, and less resources usage.</p><p align="center">Openbox isn't dead, but completed features.</p>
+Also if you want a <a href="https://github.com/owl4ce/dotfiles/discussions">discussion</a>.</p><p align="center"><b>Thank you!</b></p><p align="center"> Feel free to modify.. under <a href="./LICENSE">GPL-3.0</a> (except for GTK+ themes, gladient icons, fonts, and wallpapers)</p><p align="center"><b>Why openbox?</b> Really a perfect next-gen window manager, easily configurable, and less resources usage.</p><p align="center">Openbox isn't dead, but completed features.</p>
 </td>
 </tr>
 <tr>